Vince-0/MSTeams-FreePBX/README.md

 Asterisk implements a SIP channel driver called [PJSIP](https://github.com/pjsip/pjproject).
 PJSIP is a [GNU GPL](https://www.gnu.org/) [licensed](https://docs.pjsip.org/en/latest/overview/license_pjsip.html), multimedia communication library written in C.

 By default the PJSIP NAT module does not present a FQDN in the CONTACT and VIA SIP headers.
-This project applies a small patch across both `res_pjsip.so` (which stores the transport configuration) and `res_pjsip_nat.so` (which rewrites the headers) so that the FQDN can be set at runtime via the `ms_signaling_address` transport option in `pjsip.conf`.
-Because the two modules share internal structs, they must always be built from the same source tree and deployed together as a matched set.
+This project applies a small patch across `res_pjsip.so` (which stores the transport configuration) and `res_pjsip_nat.so` (which rewrites the headers) so that the FQDN can be set at runtime via the `ms_signaling_address` transport option in `pjsip.conf`.
+Because the patch changes structs from `res_pjsip.h`, every module compiled against those structs must come from the same build tree.
+That means all `res_pjsip*.so` modules and `chan_pjsip.so` are deployed together as a matched full PJSIP module set.

 Asterisk under FreePBX is an easy way to connect a SIP server with a GUI to MS Teams but any SIP switch/proxy like FreeSwitch or Kamailio could do it.